Rabidreally/Rabidreally.github.io/README.md

 # Entry-hosting
-A website to stroe all my journal entries and short stories.
+A website to store all my journal entries and short stories.